How the stock market affects the global economy

 In turn a falling stock market can impact the economy.

-- Falling share prices make it more difficult for firms to raise money on the stock markets, limiting investment.
+- Make it more difficult for companies to raise finance on the stock markets, leading to lower investment.

 Leading stock market indexes like the FTSE-100 and Dow Jones are important in the sense that it gives an indication of the health of the biggest economies.
 Rising shares are a good sign, falling shares a bad sign, but in the short term, a lot of price movements can be due to speculation.

 Readers Question: A company issues stock and sells it in a primary market at a fixed price.
 In that case, do fluctuations in the stock market affect specific companies?
 In other words, when the stock value of company crashes, is that company affected at all?